what type of food is gullah

 The excursion started with a 20-minute drive out of downtown Charleston, past the grand oak trees and Spanish moss of local postcard fame, to Joseph Fields Farm on John’s Island.
 From Fields, a Gullah farmer whose family has owned the land since the 1850s, guests gathered fresh okra, butter beans, corn, and tomatoes for the soup.
 Next, they went to a local heritage farm for sustainably made smoked pork neckbone and to the docks for fresh shrimp from a boat called Miss Lady.

-After a private cooking class with Dennis at a local Charleston home, dinner was served.
-A perfect Gullah meal, historically speaking, would fall between two different phrases: “E time ta eat,” which is said when supper is served, and “Boi dat ting bussin,” which is said if the meal was particularly satisfying.
+Dinner was served following a private cooking lesson with Dennis at a local Charleston home.
+Traditionally, a perfect Gullah meal—both today and 100 years back—would be sandwiched between two distinct phrases: “E time ta eat,” when supper is served, followed by “Boi dat ting bussin,” if it hit the spot.

 While more mom-and-pop than mainstream, some Gullah-run restaurants remain, with several handed down African-origin recipes on the menu.
 Hannibal’s Kitchen is known for its crab rice, while Bertha’s Kitchen is where Dennis finds his favorite red rice—a Charleston classic made with tomato paste and bacon.